-How do I schedule a complimentary 15 minute phone consult, appointment or learn more about your services?
+How do I schedule an appointment or learn more about your services?

 To schedule an appointment or learn more about our services, you can connect with us by: